Rainbow Brite and the Star Stealer: Production

+Release

-Opening at seventh place with US$1.8 million, and running for just five weeks at a 1,090-venue maximum, Star Stealer grossed US$4,889,971 at the North American box-office, months before a 13-episode syndicated series appeared on DIC's Kideo TV block.
+During Rainbow Brite and the Star Stealer's initial release, screenings were exclusive to matinee engagements—"three shows a day", according to Warner Bros.' president of distribution Barry Reardon.
+Opening at seventh place with US$1.8 million, and running for just five weeks at a 1,090-venue maximum, the film grossed US$4,889,971 at the North American box-office, months before a 13-episode syndicated series appeared on DIC's Kideo TV block.
 A tie-in comic book to the film was issued by DC Comics.

-As an additional promotional tie in for the film, Ralston-Purina the makers of Rainbow Brite cereal offered a limited time mail-in offer for full size Rainbow Brite and the Star Stealer theatrical posters.
+As an additional promotional tie in for the film, Ralston-Purina (makers of Rainbow Brite cereal) offered a limited time mail-in offer for full size Star Stealer theatrical posters.

 The film was first released on VHS & Betamax video formats by Warner Home Video in the United States and Canada on March 17, 1986.
 Warner reissued the VHS cassette in 2002 and once more in November 2004, and also that same month released the movie on DVD in Region 1 territories with a remastered "open matte" 1.33:1 transfer.
 Bonus features on the DVD included a sing-along version of the opening song, "Brand New Day", and a "Find the Missing Color Belt" game, as extras.
 All of these releases have since gone out of print.